|Nutrition Facts (per serving)|

 Choripan is just one of the many popular street food choices in Latin America.
 Other favorite sandwiches include the butifarra (roast pork with onions), the Chilean chacarero (steak, peppers, and green beans), and the Uruguayan chivito (churrasco, ham, cheese, and fried egg).

-- 4 Mexican-style chorizo sausages
+4 links Mexican-style chorizo sausages

-- 1 tablespoon olive oil
+1 tablespoon olive oil

-- 1 tablespoon mayonnaise
+1 tablespoon mayonnaise, optional

 Gather the ingredients.

-Place the sausages in a skillet and add enough water to cover the bottom of the skillet to 1/2 inch.
+Place the sausages in a skillet and add enough water to cover the bottom of the skillet to a 1/2 inch.
 Cook over medium heat until the water has evaporated, turning sausages once.